linghong/smartchat/README.md

 # SmartChat: A Next.js Chatbot Platform

-SmartChat is a cutting-edge chatbot platform and full-stack application developed with Next.js[Next.js](https://nextjs.org/) and TypeScript.
+SmartChat is a cutting-edge AI chatbot platform and full-stack application developed with Next.js[Next.js](https://nextjs.org/) and TypeScript.
 It supports both regular chat and enhanced chat using the RAG (Retrieval-Augmented Generation) database.
 When using enhanced RAG chat, users can upload PDF documents, which are then segmented and stored within the Pinecone vector database.
 When users pose questions related to the uploaded data, the chatbot fetches and references the relevant sections from the stored PDF data to provide precise answers.

 ## Features

-### Chatbot Using Various AI Models
+### Chat Platform Using Various AI Models

 This AI chat platform allows you to select from a variety of Generative AI models: